DirecTrack to Teaching

 After you've been accepted

 After acceptance into the DirecTrack to Teaching program, you will attend a spring orientation.
-DirecTrack to Teaching advisers in the College of Education and Human Development will work closely with you to help you choose the proper coursework to meet DirecTrack to Teaching requirements.
+DirecTrack to Teaching advisors in the College of Education and Human Development will work closely with you to help you choose the proper coursework to meet DirecTrack to Teaching requirements.

 You will be required to meet the following benchmarks to continue participating in the DirecTrack to Teaching program: